 Structural Integrity Engineering (SIE) is an aerospace company that re-designs, re-builds and re-claims old and unused aircraft.
 One of the more complex components needed for new Flying Eye Hospital project was an air duct required to conform to certain curvatures as well as meet all FAA requirements for airflow.
 Its purpose is to filter air between the cockpit and the operating rooms.
 SIE chose to use a 3D Printing process to produce the air duct.

-Mark Curran, Senior Engineer at SIE, has been working with additive manufacturing (3D Printing) processes for years, but always as a way to prototype and test out new parts using Stereolithography (SL).
+Mark Curran, Senior Engineer at SIE, has been working with additive manufacturing (3D Printing Machine) processes for years, but always as a way to prototype and test out new parts using Stereolithography (SL).
 During design and form and fit testing, Curran and his team realized that traditional methods of manufacturing ducts would not be ideal for the geometry of the air duct needed on the Orbis plane.

 “We had done work with Stratasys Direct Manufacturing in the past because 3D printing processes are very viable for complex fitting and design, which would normally cost quite a bit if machined,” says Curran.
 “In discussing our needs with Stratasys Direct Manufacturing Engineer Jesse, he informed me that Stratasys Direct Manufacturing has material that is FAA compliant for smoke and burn regulations.
 We received samples of the material, ULTEM, and did secondary burn tests.
 To pass, the samples have to extinguish by themselves within a certain amount of time.
 The ULTEM pieces passed the test.”